A rich aesthete, a therapist, and a manager walked into a university…

 For the Rich Aesthete, life is experienced as a sequence of consumable moments.
 MacIntyre’s use of the term aesthetic, indebted to Kierkegaard (Kavanagh, 2012), does not primarily concern art but an attitude to experience itself.
 What matters is not whether something is true or worth pursuing, but whether it is engaging and capable of holding attention.
 The governing threat is boredom.

+In university settings, this often takes a consumer form, but its deeper logic is the primacy of preference over apprenticeship to standards.
 This orientation sits uneasily with education.
 As MacIntyre observes, the aesthete is fundamentally a spectator rather than a participant in demanding practices, and in cultures where this stance is taken for granted, teaching becomes difficult work.
-Learning anything of substance is effortful and often frustrating, and its point may initially be opaque to the learner.
+Learning anything of substance requires effort and is often frustrating, and its point may initially be opaque to the learner.
 A teacher who aims above all to entertain may therefore be rewarded with positive evaluations, but does students a disservice by encouraging the illusion that education should always be enjoyable.

 The therapeutic logic and the redefinition of education

-Alongside the aesthete, MacIntyre identifies the figure of the Therapist as a central character of emotivist culture.
+Alongside the aesthete, MacIntyre identifies the Therapist as a central character of emotivist culture.
 The therapist does not ask which ends are worth pursuing, but helps individuals to cope, adjust, and function more effectively within the social world as it is.
-Moral questions are redescribed as problems of psychological well-being, and success is measured in terms of reduced distress and improved self-esteem.
+Moral questions are redescribed as problems of psychological well-being, and success is measured in terms of reduced distress, increased confidence, or improved self-esteem.

-In After Virtue, MacIntyre argues that the idiom of therapy has increasingly invaded the sphere of education.
-When this happens, teaching is no longer oriented towards initiation into shared intellectual goods or demanding practices with their own standards of excellence.
-Instead, it is reframed as a process of support and facilitation, aimed at helping students manage anxiety, experience reassurance, and remain comfortable.
-Intellectual difficulty and moral challenge come to be treated as risks rather than necessities.
+MacIntyre’s analysis can be extended to education.
+Here, teaching is no longer understood primarily as initiation into shared intellectual goods or demanding practices with their own standards of excellence.
+Instead, it is reframed as a process of support and facilitation, aimed at helping students manage anxiety, sustain confidence, and remain engaged.
+Intellectual difficulty and moral challenge come to be treated less as necessary features of learning than as problems to be minimised.

-From a MacIntyrean perspective, aspects of contemporary university practice can be read through this therapeutic logic, regardless of their historical origins or stated intentions.
-The growing authority accorded to student voice and lived experience, the emphasis placed on emotional safety and well-being, and pedagogical approaches designed to minimise discomfort all sit comfortably within a therapeutic framing of education.
-Practices such as trigger warnings, safe spaces, grading for effort rather than achievement, and the language of trauma-informed pedagogy can thus be interpreted as expressions of a broader tendency to recast education as care rather than formation.
+From a MacIntyrean perspective, aspects of contemporary university practice can be read through this therapeutic logic, whatever their historical origins or stated intentions.
+The tendency to treat student voice or lived experience as self-validating rather than as material for critical inquiry, the emphasis placed on emotional safety and well-being, and pedagogical approaches that treat discomfort primarily as something to be managed or avoided, all reflect a broader tendency to recast education as care rather than formation.

 The difficulty, for MacIntyre, is not that care is misplaced, but that the therapeutic model assumes students already know what they need.
 Education becomes a matter of affirmation rather than transformation, adjusting individuals to their current preferences rather than challenging them to acquire the virtues required to pursue goods they do not yet fully understand.